szelongq/tp/docs/UserGuide.md

 * `list` followed by `addLeaves 3 4` adds 4 days of leave to the 3rd employee in the employee book.
 * `find Sam` followed by `addLeaves 1 1` adds 1 day of leave to the 1st employee in the results of the `find` command.

-### Remove number of leaves for an employee : `removeLeaves`
+### Remove number of leave for an employee : `removeLeaves`

 Removes the specified number of days from the current leave quota (number of days of leave left) of a chosen employee.

 Format: `removeLeaves INDEX NO_OF_DAYS`

-* Removes the specified number from the number of leaves of the employee at the specified `INDEX`.
+* Removes the specified number from the number of leave of the employee at the specified `INDEX`.
 * The index refers to the index number shown in the displayed employee list.
 * The index **must be a positive integer** 1, 2, 3, …
 * The number of days **must be a positive integer** 1, 2, 3, …